sciabarra/BigDataDevKit/README.md

  - specify your email (user for let's encrypt service)
  - before you  launch the instance add a rule to open the HTTPS ports to the world

+# Spark /  Hadoop / Zeppelin devkit

+Docker kit for Hadoop, Spark and Zeppelin

+Devenv with IntelliJ, SBT and Ammonite accessible via web

+## Usage:

+First, get a docker machine and configure your docker to access it.
+Refer to docker documentation to learn how to do it.

+The script `sh build.sh <password>` builds the enviroment.

+Start it with `docker-compose up -d`.

+That is all.

+## What is in the kit

+Access the shell with http://youserver:3000 and the desktop with http://yourserver:6080

+In the kit there is Intellij free edition, a terminal with sbt and ammonite

+Inside the kit you have also Zeppelin, internally accessible as

+http://zeppelin.loc:8000, Hadoop accessible as hdfs://hadoop.loc:8020 and Spark on http://spark.loc

+(to fix)
+You can also ssh (without password) on  hadoop.loc, spark.loc and zeppelin.loc

+## Layout

+Apps are inside the containers:

+   /app/home
+   /app/hadoop
+   /app/spark
+   /app/zeppelin